 - No level of blood alcohol is permitted for GDL holders.

-- All GDL holders stopped with any level of blood alcohol face an immediate 30-day licence suspension and 7-day vehicle seizure.
-Every 30-day suspension adds an additional year in the GDL program
+- All GDL holders stopped with any level of blood alcohol face an immediate 30-day license suspension and 7-day vehicle seizure.
+Every 30-day suspension adds an additional year to the GDL program

-Any driver refusing to provide a breath sample receives a criminal charge in line with .08 level offences.
+Any driver refusing to provide a breath sample receives a criminal charge in line with .08 level offenses.

 Distracted Driving Penalties in Alberta